- Fine of $2,000

 It Is Less Than The Prescribed Quantity For A Summary Offence

-Schedule 5 of the Controlled Substances (Controlled Substances, Precursors and Plants) 2000 states that the possession of less than 100g of cannabis is an expiable offence.
+Schedule 5 of the Controlled Substances (Controlled Drugs, Precursors and Plants) Regulations 2014 states that the possession of less than 100g of cannabis is an expiable offence.
 The maximum penalty is a fine of $300.
 If you are found with less than 25g of cannabis in your possession, the maximum penalty is a fine of $150.

 The Prosecution must prove that you: